TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>True or False?
-Module source can be only local path</summary>
+Module source can be only local path ✅ </summary>

 False.
 It can be a Git URL, HTTP URL, ... for example: